magento/magento2/README.md

 ## Contribute

 Our [Community](https://opensource.magento.com/) is large and diverse, and our project is enormous.
-As a contributor, you have countless opportunities to impact product development and delivery by introducing new features or improving existing ones, enhancing test coverage, updating the [developer documentation](https://devdocs.magento.com/) and [end-users](https://docs.magento.com/user-guide/), catching and fixing code bugs, suggesting points for optimization, and sharing your great ideas.
+As a contributor, you have countless opportunities to impact product development and delivery by introducing new features or improving existing ones, enhancing test coverage, updating documentation for [developers](https://devdocs.magento.com/) and [end-users](https://docs.magento.com/user-guide/), catching and fixing code bugs, suggesting points for optimization, and sharing your great ideas.

 - [Contribute to the code](https://devdocs.magento.com/contributor-guide/contributing.html)
 - [Report an issue](https://devdocs.magento.com/contributor-guide/contributing.html#report)